1. Locate and click at the lower-left.

 3. Select a Classification for the new template from the drop-down list.

-whether you want additional data from the patient's record to be printed
+indicate whether you want additional data from the patient's record

-to be printed every time we create a new letter based on this template.
+information to be printed every time we create a new letter based

 5. (optional) Tick the Set Recall check box to indicate that a Recall will be created for the patient whenever a letter is printed using this template.